ALICE IS 42% OF US.

 -

-ALICE families collectively represent 47% of the Ocoee Region's population ... essentially 1 in 2 local households at at ALICE level or below.
+ALICE families collectively represent 42% of the Ocoee Region's population ... essentially 2 in 5 local households at at ALICE level or below.
+This number is more concentrated in certain areas and populations.
+For example, an average of 78.5% of single female-headed households in the Ocoee Region are ALICE or below.

 -